Disconnectivity and Relative Positions in Simultaneous Embeddings: Introduction

-The problem {\sc SEFE} and variants of it such as {\sc Simultaneous Geometric Embedding} have been studied intensively in the past years.
-Some of the results show for certain graph classes that they always admit simultaneous embeddings or that they contain counter examples.
+The problem {\sc SEFE} and its variants, such as {\sc Simultaneous Geometric Embedding}, where one insists on a simultaneous straight-line drawing, have been studied intensively in the past years; see the recent survey~\cite{bkr-sepg-13} for an overview.
+Some of the results show, for certain graph classes, that they always admit simultaneous embeddings or that there exist negative instances of SEFE whose input graphs belong to these classes.
 As there are planar graphs that cannot be embedded simultaneously, the question of deciding whether given graphs admit a {\sc SEFE} is of high interest.
 Gassner et al.~\cite{SimultaneousGraphEmbeddings-Gassner.etal(06)} show that it is $\mathcal {NP}$-complete to decide {\sc SEFE} for three or more graphs.
 For two graphs the complexity status is still open.
 However, there are several approaches yielding efficient algorithms for special cases.
-Fowler at al. show how to solve {\sc SEFE} efficiently, if~$\1G$ and~$G$ have at most two and one cycles, respectively~\cite{SPQR-TreeApproachto-Fowler.etal(09)} and Fowler et al. give an algorithm testing {\sc SEFE} if both graphs are outerplanar~\cite{Characterizationsofrestricted-Fowler.etal(11)}.
+Fowler at al. show how to solve {\sc SEFE} efficiently, if~$\1G$ and~$G$ have at most two and one cycles, respectively~\cite{SPQR-TreeApproachto-Fowler.etal(09)}.
+Fowler et al. characterize the class of common graphs that always admit a {\sc SEFE}~\cite{Characterizationsofrestricted-Fowler.etal(11)}.
+Angelini et al.~\cite{adf-tppeg-10} show that if one of the input graphs has a fixed planar embedding, then {\sc SEFE} can be solved in linear time.
 Haeupler et al. solve {\sc SEFE} in linear time for the case that the common graph is biconnected~\cite{TestingSimultaneousPlanarity-Haeupler.etal(10)}.
 Angelini et al. obtain the same result with a completely different approach~\cite{adfpr-tsegi-12}.
-They additionally solve the case where the common graph is a star.
-They moreover show the equivalence of the case where the common graph is connected to the case where the common graph is a tree and relate it to a constrained book embedding problem.
-The currently most general result by Bläsius and Rutter~\cite{br-spqoacep-11} shows that {\sc SEFE} can be solved in polynomial time for the case that both graphs are biconnected and the common graph is connected.
+They additionally solve the case where the common graph is a star and, moreover, show the equivalence of the case where the common graph is connected to the case where the common graph is a tree and relate it to a constrained book embedding problem.
+The currently least restrictive result (in terms of connectivity) by Bläsius and Rutter~\cite{br-spqoacep-13} shows that {\sc SEFE} can be solved in polynomial time for the case that both graphs are biconnected and the common graph is connected.